-- Eleven states have effectively dismantled their permit systems, dramatically lowering their standards to carry in public and removing any permitting or background check requirement.
+- Twelve states have effectively dismantled their permit systems, dramatically lowering their standards to carry in public and removing any permitting or background check requirement.
 Unlike earlier versions of this legislation, S.446 would force all states to allow residents from those “permitless” states to carry with no permit whatsoever.

 This legislation would present serious risks to law enforcement and could make it impossible to confirm if an armed person is indeed carrying legally.